mhauskn/mhauskn.github.io/index.md

 # About Me

-I am a Staff Scientist at [Argo AI](https://www.argo.ai/) working on autonomy for self-driving vehicles.
-Previously, I was a Senior Researcher in the [Reinforcement Learning Group](https://www.microsoft.com/en-us/research/group/reinforcement-learning-redmond/) at Microsoft Research in Redmond, WA.
+I was a Staff Scientist at [Argo AI](https://www.argo.ai/) improving autonomy for self-driving vehicles.
+Before that I was a researcher at Microsoft Research in Redmond, WA.
 I previously obtained a PhD in Computer Science from the University of Texas at Austin advised by Professor [Peter Stone](https://www.cs.utexas.edu/~pstone/).

 _I work at the intersection of deep learning and reinforcement learning to develop autonomy capable of adapting and learning in complex environments._

+*I am currently looking for new opportunities.*

 # Open Source Software